Return of the Brothers

 When Joseph felt that his end was coming, he asked his brothers to swear that when G‑d took them out of Egypt and brought them back to Canaan, the land that G‑d had promised to Abraham, Isaac, and Jacob, they would take his bones along.
 This the brothers promised on oath, which was to be upheld by their children from generation to generation, until the day of their departure from Egypt.

 Joseph died at the age of one hundred and ten years.
-He was embalmed and put into a sarcophagi (a coffin made out of stone) that was let down into the Nile river.
+He was embalmed and put into a sarcophagus (a coffin made out of stone) that was let down into the Nile river.
 (The Egyptians hoped that the children of Israel would never be able to fulfill their promise, and would thus have to remain in Egypt.
 But before the Jews left Egypt, Moses went looking for Joseph’s casket.
-Serach, the daughter of Asher, who was a prophetess, showed him the place where the sarcophagi had been immersed in the water.
+Serach, the daughter of Asher, who was a prophetess, showed him the place where the sarcophagus had been immersed in the water.
 Moses called to Joseph, and the casket rose from the water.
 During all the years of wandering through the desert, the children of Israel carried Joseph’s bones along, until they brought them to the Promised-Land, where they were laid to rest).